WREC

-WREC (600 kHz) is a commercial AM radio station in Memphis, Tennessee.
-It broadcasts a news/talk format and is owned by iHeartMedia, Inc. The studios and offices are on Thousand Oaks Boulevard in Memphis.
+WREC (600 AM) is a commercial radio station licensed to Memphis, Tennessee, United States, and serves the Memphis metropolitan area.
+Owned by iHeartMedia, it features a conservative talk format, with studios and offices on Thousand Oaks Boulevard in Memphis.
 WREC is West Tennessee's primary entry point station for the Emergency Alert System.

-WREC transmits with a power of 5,000 watts.
-It uses a directional antenna with a two-tower array.
-The transmitter is on North Watkins Street, near Interstate 40 in Memphis.
-Programming is simulcast on 250-watt FM translator W221CR on 92.1 MHz.
-The station is also heard on an HD radio digital subchannel of co-owned 102.7 WEGR.
+WREC's transmitter is sited on North Watkins Street, near Interstate 40 in Memphis.
+Programming is simulcast over low-power FM translator W221CR on 92.1 MHz.
+The station is also heard on an HD radio digital subchannel of WEGR.